Dailekh District: History

 Dailekh District was a part of Khasa kingdom during 12th to 14th century.
 Sinja Valley was the ancient capital city and powerful town of the Khasa Kingdom After the fall down of the Khasa Kingdom it divided into many small kingdoms.
-Before the unification of modern Nepal, the area of the Karnali region had a united kingdom named Baise Rajya (Twenty two principalities).
-Dailekh principality was one in twenty two principalities.
+Before the unification of modern Nepal, the area of the Karnali region had a united kingdom named Baise Rajya (twenty-two principalities).
+Dailekh principality was one of twenty-two principalities.

 Geography and climate

 Dailekh is a high, hilly district out of ten districts of Karnali Province.
 It is situated at coordinates of 28° 35' 00" N to 29° 08' 00" N Latitudes and 81° 25' 00" E to 81° 53' 00" E of Longitudes.
 The lowest elevation is 544m and the highest elevation is 4,168m.
 The headquarter is situated at an elevation of 1448m.
 The district has covered 80% of mid-hill land and 21% of high-hill land.
 The total area of the district is 1505 km2.

-On the basis of altitude,this district can be classified into 4 different sub-categories:
+On the basis of altitude, this district can be classified into 4 different sub-categories: